S. G. Murugaiyan: Struggles in Mannargudi taluk

 Murugaiyan emerged as a prominent leader of the Communist Party of India in his local area in the 1950s.

-In 1962 Murugaiyan was elected chairman of the Kottur revenue block, being the first Dalit in Tamil Nadu to be elected to such a post.
+In 1962 Murugaiyan was elected chairman of the Kottur revenue block, being the first person from the Scheduled Castes in Tamil Nadu to be elected to such a post.
 He retained this post until 1970.
 He also served as the Nochoiour gram panchayat president 1956-1970.
-Murugaiyan spearheaded struggles of Dalit communities in Kottur, challenging discrimination in terms of access to wells, streets and temples and mobilizing for better housing for villagers.
-These campaigns were often met with violent resistance, and Murugaiyan was known for carrying knives and firearms.
+Murugaiyan spearheaded struggles of oppressed sections of people communities in Kottur, challenging social discrimination He led campaign which s were often met with violent resistance, and Murugaiyan was known for carrying knives and firearms.
 In 1970 he became the president of the Thanjavur District unit of the Kisan Sabha.

-Member of Parliament
+Elections contested

 Murugaiyan was elected to the Lok Sabha (lower house of the parliament of India) from the Nagapattinam constituency in the 1977 Indian general election.
 He obtained 278,419 votes (53.95%), defeating Thanzai M. Karunnanithi from the Dravida Munnetra Kazhagam.

+Lok Sabha Elections

-Murder and legacy
+Assassination and aftermath

 Murugaiyan was stabbed to death on 5 January 1979, in Sithamalli, near his home.
 The murder took place in broad daylight.
 CPI blamed "AIADMK goondas" for the murder.